c-wenlong/tp/docs/UserGuide.md

 **Warning**:
 * Names must have alphanumeric characters!
 Please avoid using special characters such as `\`.
 If such special characters in the person's name, please remove the character before adding the student into ClassMonitor.
+* Please avoid specifying _any_ additional tags for the add commands besides the ones specified in the command format

 **Command Output**: `New student added: John Doe; Phone: 98765432; Email: johnd@u.nus.edu; Major: Computer Science; Tags: `